nickassafkirk/Cartel-Coffee/README.md

 - To find a way to hide the homepage menu tile headings, I was inspired by a method described in [this stackoverflow article](https://stackoverflow.com/questions/9913293/change-text-on-hover-then-return-to-the-previous-text/9913526)

-- To enable modals to show by default I found a solution at [this article](https://www.tutorialrepublic.com/faq/how-to-launch-bootstrap-modal-on-page-load.php#:~:text=Answer%3A%20Use%20the%20Bootstrap%20.,modal('show')%20method&text=modal('show')%20method%20for%20launching%20the%20modal%20window,to%20subscribe%20the%20website%20newsletter.)
+- To enable modals to appear upon page load by default I found a solution at [this article](https://www.tutorialrepublic.com/faq/how-to-launch-bootstrap-modal-on-page-load.php#:~:text=Answer%3A%20Use%20the%20Bootstrap%20.,modal('show')%20method&text=modal('show')%20method%20for%20launching%20the%20modal%20window,to%20subscribe%20the%20website%20newsletter.)
  I edited this simple script

+- To apply favourable modal positioning I used a technique described in [this article](https://css-tricks.com/considerations-styling-modal/)

+from which I utilised this snippet of code
+ .modal {
+  position: fixed;
+  top: 50%;
+  left: 50%;
+  transform: translate(-50%, -50%);
+}

 ### Media
 - The photos used in this site were obtained from ...